PacketAnglers/atd-avd-l2ls-campus/README.md

 ## STEP #2 - Clone Repository to Lab IDE

-- Change working directory.
-All other commands will be executed from here.
+- Clone the repo and change into directory.
+Remaining commands will be executed from here.

 ``` bash
 cd /home/coder/project/labfiles